Key Payment and Service Information

 - I can log in and I think my login credentials are safe, but unauthorised activity appears to have occurred in my account.

 - I can’t log in.
-Someone else is or may be using my account.
+Someone else is or may be using my account, or I have simply forgotten my password.

 The subheadings below deal with these situations.